mjumbewu/flatten-curve-sim-narrative/06-interacting-with-boundaries.md

 ## Point

 Next we'll add the definition of a `Point`.
 A point is simple: it's just an x and y coordinate.
+We'll also add the ability to get a copy of the point offset along some `Vector`.
 Add the following to the module:

 _geometry.js_:
 ```js